 As I intuitively connect with the essential qualities of the feminine principle of life, my work forever transforms mirror the never-ending dance of dream and illusion, eternal life, death, and renewal.

-I have great respect for pre-historic knowledge -- archeological art, artifacts, symbols and figurines, representations of the fertile feminine, not as religion but as ever renewable, organic assemblages and dis-assemblages of paradigms.
+I have great respect for pre-historic knowledge -- archeological art, artifacts, symbols and figurines, representations of the fertile feminine, not as a religion but as ever renewable, organic assemblages and dis-assemblages of paradigms.

 1 Dante's The Divine Comedy and William Blake's The Marriage of Heaven and Hell, for their intuitive quest into the deepest recesses of the soul;

 2 Van Gogh for his raw, vibrant and passionate rendering of nature;